ON THIS PAGE: You will learn about the different treatments doctors use for people with mastocytosis. Use the menu to see other pages.

-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+There is no cure for mastocytosis, although several treatments can be used to relieve symptoms and remove a mastocytoma (see the Introduction section).
+Descriptions of the most common treatment options for mastocytosis are listed below.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
+Talk with your health care team about the goals of each treatment and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Targeted therapy is a treatment that targets the disease’s specific genes, proteins, or the tissue environment unique to mastocytosis that contribute to its growth and survival.
-This type of treatment blocks the growth of mast cells while limiting damage to normal cells.
+This type of treatment blocks the growth of mast cells while limiting damage to healthy cells.

 Stem cell transplantation/bone marrow transplantation

 A stem cell transplant is a medical procedure in which unhealthy bone marrow is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
-Hematopoietic stem cells are found both in the bloodstream and in the bone marrow.
+Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

 Getting care for side effects

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+During and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.